skampouridis/1702-backend/development.md

 1. Using different framework, Laravel is not the best for an API handling the amount of requests or the size of a project like this
 2. Further optimization on database data types, and response data is needed

-There is working copy of the implementation in https://www.manoloudis.gr/marine
+Schema of the database is included in the Project root folder.
+File is database.sql There is working copy of the implementation in https://www.manoloudis.gr/marine

 #### Development tools